simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-07-digital-analog.md

 # Digital and Analog Signals

+TODO

-Digital signals represent data as discrete binary values (0s and 1s).
-Analog signals represent data as continuous waves of varying amplitude or frequency.
-In the case of a micro:bit an analog signal can be within the range of 0 and 1023.
+**Digital signals** represent data as discrete binary values (0s and 1s). **Analog signals** represent data as continuous waves of varying amplitude or frequency.
+In the case of a micro:bit, an analog signal can be within the range of 0 and 1023 or between 0 and 255 (in certain circumstances).

 Possible plots for digital and analog signals are displayed below: